 For obvious reasons, homeowners benefit best from solar systems.
 In fact, most rental property owners will not approve the installation of solar energy systems in rented apartments and homes.

 Is your roof in good condition?

 While some units can be mounted in other locations, the most common is the roof.
-Roof repairs and replacements can still be completed after the solar system has been installed, but it’s more difficult and will add to your cost of installation.
+You can still complete roof repairs and replacements after the solar system has been installed, but it’s more difficult and will add to your cost of installation.
 (Added note: asphalt-shingle roofs are also the best for solar panel installation – other roof types aren’t impossible to work with, but they prove to be more difficult, also adding to the cost.)
 If your roof is outdated or if you know you’ll need to replace it in the next few years, it’s best to do it at the same time.

 Do you have significant energy bills?

 Households with higher energy consumption will always benefit from solar power systems more than others.

 How an Installation Happens